heyzua/choosy/README.markdown

                       '--words', 'high', 'there', 'you', '-',
                       # The '-' stops parsing this option, so that:
                       'handsom', 'devil',
-                      '--http-', # The '-' at the end stops parsing this
-                                 # '?' option
                       'http://not.posting.here',
                       '-c, '23', # Count
                       '--', # Stops parsing all arguments